 This paper uses stock market returns (2007-2015) and confirms the existence of Halloween effect anomaly after the 2008 financial crisis.
 Findings suggest that the Halloween effect can still be observed in 34 out of the 35 countries.
 A more aggressive trading strategy of shorting the market during summer and taking a long position in winter yields 4.77% more than the buy-and-hold strategy.
 A new explanation is offered for the persistence of the Halloween effect.
 A positive feedback between investors’ belief and behavior causes the market to underperform in the summer and recover in the winter, resulting in a self-fulfilling prophecy.

 Lloyd, Robert; Zhang, Chengping; and Rydin, Stevin, "The Halloween Indicator is More a Treat than a Trick" (2017).
-Faculty Publications - School of Business.
+Faculty Publications - College of Business.
 124.